 Wrong pH of Hydroponics Nutrients Water

-Not Planting Sufficient Number of Non-Feminized Marijuana Seeds.
+Using Non-Feminized Marijuana Seeds.

 Many marijuana growers choose not to use feminized marijuana seeds because they want the option to grow males so they can get pollen to breed their own cannabis seeds.

-For example, let’s say your marijuana grow room has lighting and other structure for ten full-size female plants in bloom phase.
+But let’s say your marijuana grow room has lighting and other structure for ten full-size female plants in bloom phase.

 You plant 12 non-feminized marijuana seeds.
 Seven turn out to be male.